cidacslab/AESOP-Data-Documentation/docs/source/surveillance.rst

 ^^^^^^^^^^^
 Arbovirus (arthropod-borne virus) infection is an infection caused by a viral spread to humans (and/or other vertebrates) through the bite of a blood-feeding arthropods (eg. flies, mosquitoes, ticks, etc).
 There are more than 250 species of arbovirus, including dengue, Zika, chikungunya, West Nile, Yellow fever, and others.
 An Arbovirus catalog is described `here <https://wwwn.cdc.gov/Arbocat/Default.aspx>`_.

-For the purposes of the AESOP project, we collected data of suspected Dengue, Zika and Chikungunya infections that were reported and are available in the `Notifiable Diseases Information System (SINAN). <https://portalsinan.saude.gov.br>`_.
+For the purposes of the AESOP project, we collected data of suspected Dengue, Zika and Chikungunya infections that were reported and are available in the `Notifiable Diseases Information System (SINAN) <https://portalsinan.saude.gov.br>`_.
 The notification of every suspected case of these 3 diseases is mandatory, and case definition are as follows:

 **Dengue:**